A Process Algebra for Games: Extension of BPA for Games -- GameBPA

 \subsubsection{Properties of the Axiomatic System}

-\textbf{Theorem 7} $\mathcal{E}_{\textrm{GameBPA}}$ + DL1-DL2 + PO1-PO14 is sound for GameBPA with playing operator and deadlock constant modulo bisimulation equivalence. \begin{proof} Since bisimulation is both an equivalence and a congruence, we only need to check that the first clause in the definition of the relation $=$ is sound.
+\begin{theorem} $\mathcal{E}_{\textrm{GameBPA}}$ + DL1-DL2 + PO1-PO14 is sound for GameBPA with playing operator and deadlock constant modulo bisimulation equivalence. \end{theorem}

+\begin{proof} Since bisimulation is both an equivalence and a congruence, we only need to check that the first clause in the definition of the relation $=$ is sound.
 That is, if $s=t$ is an axiom in GameBPA and $\sigma$ is a closed substitution that maps the variables in $s$ and $t$ to process terms, then we need to check that $\sigma(s)\underline{\leftrightarrow}\sigma(t)$.

 We only provide some intuition for soundness of the axioms in Table \ref{AxiomOfPO}.

 \begin{enumerate} \item The axiom DL1 says that $\delta$ displays no behavior, so the process term $t + \delta$ is equal to the process term $t$. \item The axioms DL2, PO3 and PO4 say that $\delta$ blocks the behavior of the process term $\delta \cdot t$, $\delta \sqcap t$ and $t \sqcap \delta$. \item The axioms PO1 and PO2 say that the co-action of two same actions will lead to the only action, otherwise, it will cause a deadlock. \item The axioms PO5-PO10 say that $s\sqcap t$ makes as initial transition a playing of initial transitions from $s$ and $t$.
 If the execution sequence of $s$ is not matched with that of $t$, a deadlock will be caused. \item The axioms PO11-PO12 say that the function of playing operator makes two non-deterministic GameBPA processes deterministic. \item The axioms PO13-PO14 say that the playing operator satisfies right and left distributivity to the operator $+$. \end{enumerate}